TetianaDies/08-summary-details/thesis-summary-details.md

 # Inspiration first

 I was mainly inspired by Lois van Baarle.
-She is a digital artist and character designer from Netherlands, mostly used purple in the illustrations.
-I really liked her technique, because it looks modern.
-The main character she draws is a girl
+She is a digital artist and character designer from Netherlands, mostly used purple in the illustrations and it looks like new and modern drawing technique.
+The main character she draws is a girl it inspired me, because in the book that I make, the main heroine is a young girl.

 <img src="/img/Inspiration_first.png" width="400">